radical-cybertools/radical.repex.at/docs/source/pages/userguide.rst

 User guide
 **********

-In this section we will describe how to run REMD simulations with RepEx.
+In this section we will describe how to run REMD simulations with RepEx on your local system.
+To run examples of this section you must have Amber installed on your system.
+If you don't have Amber installed please download it from: ``http://ambermd.org/antechamber/download.html`` and install it using instructions at: ``http://ambermd.org/``

 T-REMD example (peptide ala10) with Amber kernel
 ================================================

 We will take a look at Temperature-Exchange REMD example using peptide ala10 system with Amber simulations kernel.
-To run this example locally you must have Amber installed on your system.
-If you don't have Amber installed please download it from: ``http://ambermd.org/antechamber/download.html`` and install it using instructions at: ``http://ambermd.org/``

 This guide assumes that you have already installed RepEx, if not please go back to installation section.
 To obtain input files, please clone repex-examples repository: